Homepage / Excursion Guides / Winter Wildlife Watching in Yellowstone: Best Tours, Animals & Insider Tips

 Watch for coyotes trotting in single file across open snowfields.
 Foxes are more playful to watch: they leap straight up and dive nose-first into the snow to catch mice hiding underneath.
 If you're patient and keep still, you can sometimes watch a fox repeat this hunting dive again and again.

-Winter can be harsh for scavengers, but Yellowstone gives them plenty of opportunity.
+Winter can be harsh for scavengers, but Yellowstone gives them plenty of food opportunities.
 Bald eagles perch along rivers where open water remains, looking for fish or carrion.
-Ravens are clever and bold—you'll often see them trailing wolves or hanging out near parking areas, waiting for handouts (don't feed them).
+Ravens are clever and bold so you'll often see them trailing wolves or hanging out near parking areas, waiting for handouts (don't feed them).

 Best Places for Winter Wildlife Viewing